Untitled Goose Game: An Indie Masterpiece – Review

 Throughout Untitled Goose Game, there is a groundskeeper.
-He does not know it yet but he is about to have a bad day all because of you.
+He does not know it yet, but he is about to have a bad day all because of you.
 But how are you going to do it, maybe you can use the radio to bring him to a fence to let you in?
-How about you use the sprinkler so he has to open the fence to turn it off.
+How about you use the sprinkler, so he has to open the fence to turn it off.
 That’s just the first ask.

 “Each memory has a soundtrack of its own.”

 The music in this game can be summarised in one word, stellar.
-Due to Untitled Goose Game’s low budget, the soundtrack was composed exclusively by a piano.
+Due to Untitled Goose Game‘s low budget, the soundtrack was composed exclusively by a piano.
 This proved to be amazing.
 It perfectly captures what I would describe as a feeling of playful tensity.
 Your heart rate might be racing as you steal jam from a farmer, and the music will be doing a dainty little fast-paced dance to go alongside you.
 It matches your adrenaline as you commit the greatest heist known to man (rake in the lake), but also quite whimsical.
-The soundtrack is never going to make you come to an existential conclusion about yourself but believe me when I say it will get you tapping your foot at the very least.
+The soundtrack will never make you come to an existential conclusion about yourself, but believe me when I say it will get you tapping your foot at the very least.

 “Good day, and good art”

 The art style in Untitled Goose Game is superbly minimalistic.
 There is hardly any detail on much of anything, but it is still easy to identify what everything is.
 Untitled Goose Game has a total of… “no shading whatsoever” in the game.
-All the colors which are used in the game are dull, yet they all mesh together.
+All the colours which are used in the game are dull, yet they all mesh together.
 Anyone who has seen this game once can recognize it from a mile away.

 Untitled Goose Game features a dedicated honk button, which believe it or not, is useful.
 It is not the most extravagant thing, but it is definitely one of the most humorous useful features in gaming.
 I can not even begin to tell you how many times I used the honk button in this game.
 It is very useful to confuse people to give you just enough time to pull off a little thievery.
 It is easy to see this as a bit of a crutch which it admittedly is, but this also adds to the fun of the game.